 Admission

-Admission to the Molecular and Cellular Biology Master’s Program is selective, but not competitive.
+Admission to the Molecular and Cellular Biology Master’s Program is both selective and competitive.

 Admission decisions are made by the Program Committee, on the basis of:

-• A written proposal for a research project to be completed under the supervision of the research advisor
+• A written proposal for a research project to be completed under the supervision of the research mentor/supervisor.

 Characteristics of Qualified Applicants

-• A minimum overall GPA of 3.2 and minimum natural science GPA of 3.0
+• A minimum overall GPA of 3.2 and a minimum natural science GPA of 3.0.

-• At least two semesters of previous research experience prior to entering MS program
+• At least two semesters of previous research experience prior to entering the MS program.

-Research mentors must be Johns Hopkins faculty (regular or adjunct), but may be located at the Homewood campus, the Carnegie Institution, the School of Medicine (including both the East Baltimore and Bayview campuses), Bloomberg School of Public Health, or the School of Nursing.
+Research mentors must be Johns Hopkins faculty (regular or adjunct), but may be located at the Homewood campus, the School of Medicine (including both the East Baltimore and Bayview campuses), Bloomberg School of Public Health, or the School of Nursing.
+The research project must be approved by the research mentor.

 There is no fee to apply.
 Make sure to select the appropriate option when completing the application form so the fee is waived.